-- Imports are included in the baseline at the MIC level. - Storage resources that have projected online dates prior to the end of 2022 are included in the baseline. - The Sutter Power Plant is not included in the baseline. - The Inland Empire Energy Center is also not included in the baseline. - Moss Landing is included in the baseline.
+- Imports are included in the baseline at the MIC level. - Storage resources that have projected online dates prior to the end of 2022 and have a long-term contract as part of the utility storage target of 1,325 MW are included in the baseline. - The Sutter Power Plant is not included in the baseline and is also not considered an import, for purposes of this decision. - The Inland Empire Energy Center is also not included in the baseline. - Moss Landing is included in the baseline.

-We also delegate to Commission staff to post on the Commission's web site and share with the service list of this proceeding, by no later than December 1, 2019, the final baseline list for purposes of this decision, consistent with the description above.
+We also delegate to Commission staff to post on the Commission's web site and share with the service list of this proceeding, by no later than December 1,2, 2019, the final baseline list for purposes of this decision, consistent with the description above.
+Parties may file comments on the list, no later than December 9, 2019.
+Thereafter, we delegate to the assigned ALJ to finalize the baseline list via a ruling issued in this proceeding.